 If an employee raises issues, such as a complaint about not being paid what they consider they are entitled to, it’s important to deal with the matter promptly and appropriately.
 This will often involve addressing the issue via the company grievance procedure; however, you should seek advice from Kingfisher Professional Services Ltd on the circumstances of your case.

 It’s important to be aware of the limits on working time and employees’ rights to rest and breaks.
-In particular, as highlighted by the case in this legal update, the maximum weekly working time for most adult employees under the Working Time Regulations is 48 hours (including overtime) averaged over a 17 week reference period.
+In particular, as highlighted by the case in this legal update, the maximum weekly working time for most adult employees under the Working Time Regulations is 48 hours (including overtime) averaged over a 17-week reference period.

 However, adult employees can voluntarily ‘opt out’ of this protection either for a fixed period or indefinitely by signing what is called an opt-out agreement.
 If an employee opts out this means the average 48 hour weekly working limit does not apply to them and they can work longer hours, although the usual rules regarding rest, breaks and night shifts will still apply in most cases.
 If you would like an opt-out agreement for use in your organisation, please contact your Employment Law Specialist who can provide one for you.

-It’s also worth bearing in mind that there can be occasions where there is an exemption or a special situation which means that one or more of the usual rules under the Working Time Regulations do not apply.
+It’s also worth bearing in mind that there can be occasions where there is an exemption or a special situation which means that one or more of the usual rules under the Working Time Regulations don’t apply.
 For more information regarding this or the rules on working time generally, please do not hesitate to contact Kingfisher Professional Services Ltd.

 If you have an employment law matter you would like assistance with, please do not hesitate to contact us as we are happy to help.